 - And more

 These symptoms typically do not get worse and can be easily managed with the help of a qualified medical professional.
 Physical therapy, painkillers and heat packs all can be effective in treating lower back problems.
 If a patient’s symptoms are extreme and debilitating, he or she may consider spine surgery.
 Contact the team of surgeons at Laser Spine Institute to learn how minimally invasive spine surgery may be able to provide you with the relief you require.

-To learn more about the L1-L5 vertebrae and lumbar disc surgery – and to receive a free review of your MRI or CT scan – contact Laser Spine Institute today.
+To learn more about the L1-L5 vertebrae and lumbar disc surgery – and for your MRI or CT scan review – contact Laser Spine Institute today.